-Pharmacist Stephen had a dream – and a spectacular backyard to show off.
-In 1995, he started selling tours through his Port Douglas pharmacy and operating guided day and night walks through his private rainforest property in Cape Tribulation.
+It was the sight of Sean Connery heroically soaring through the Amazon in the ‘90s film Medicine Man, that planted the seed in the mind and heart of Jungle Surfing founder, Stephen Walsh.
+Pharmacist Stephen had a dream and a spectacular backyard to show off.
+In 1995, he started selling tours through his Port Douglas shop, operating guided day and night walks through his private, rainforest property in Cape Tribulation.

-Sadly Steve is no longer with us, but every harness clipped onto our ziplines and every step taken in our Hamster Wheel is testimony and tribute to his slightly madcap idea, his unwavering enthusiasm and his absolute passion for the Daintree Rainforest.
+Sadly, the founder of our Daintree zipline, Stephen Walsh, is no longer with us.
+But every harness clipped on to our ziplines and every step taken in our Hamster Wheel, is testimony and tribute to his slightly madcap idea, his unwavering enthusiasm and his absolute passion for the Daintree Rainforest.

 Today, the team at Jungle Surfing Canopy Tours and Adventure Night Walks continue to strive for excellence, in all they do.
 Inspired by the drive and commitment of our founder, we deliver his dream, welcoming our guests into the treetops to swing through the canopy on our Daintree zipline.
 We look forward to seeing you up in the trees.